 - You must respect other participants' wishes to maintain a physical distance from others

-We will not be enforcing social distancing on the site at the forthcoming event, but we will support individual groups who wish to impose social distancing in their own tents.
+We will not be enforcing social distancing on the site, but we will support individual groups who wish to impose social distancing in their own tents.
 This may involve limiting the number of people who can use a tent at any time, or asking people to remain 1m or 2m distant from each other while inside a tent.
 You must follow a group's social distancing rules without argument if you wish to enter or use their tent.

 Social distancing will not be enforced anywhere that is outdoors at the event, but we expect all participants to be mindful of the fact that some individuals will prefer to maintain a larger distance than normal.
 If you approach an individual and they ask you to step further back, or they move to increase the distance between you, you must respect their wishes.

-Many people enjoy hugging friends at live roleplaying events, and for many of us this first event will be the first time we have seen some of our LRP friends for two years.
-You must be mindful that many people remain uncomfortable at the prospect of being hugged.
+Many people enjoy hugging friends at live roleplaying events, but you must be mindful that many people remain uncomfortable at the prospect of being hugged.
 You should check with anyone before hugging them and avoid pressuring anyone into gestures they are not comfortable with.

 Battles and skirmishes